KernFerm/BubblesTheDev-WebBrowser/README.md

 Version `1.1.7` expands the browser with a hardened local AI and diagnostics architecture.

-The goal is to give users a browser that still feels practical for daily use while avoiding unnecessary background collection and exposing more of the browser’s privacy and diagnostics behavior in plain language.
+The goal is to give users a browser that still feels practical for daily use while avoiding unnecessary background collection and exposing more of the browser's privacy and diagnostics behavior in plain language.

 ## 🆕 What's New In 1.1.7